ronblue/libLINREG/README.md

 https://machinelearningmastery.com/implement-simple-linear-regression-scratch-python/

 UPDATE 16/11/2020:
-LIBRARY WITH "BI" FILE AND "LIB" FILE AND TEST BAS FILE ARE IN "FB_MAIN_CODE_SECTIOM" FOLDER freeBASIC NOW HAS A LINEAR REGRESSION ML LIBRARY THANKS TO:
+LIBRARY WITH "BI" FILE AND "LIB" FILE AND TEST BAS FILE ARE IN "FB_MAIN_CODE_SECTION" FOLDER freeBASIC NOW HAS A LINEAR REGRESSION ML LIBRARY THANKS TO:
 IMORTIS...